g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 • Compress the datamoshed avi again with a new codec to stack compression artifacts!

-• Reversible filters you can apply via Encode and or Decode (hue, transpose, flip, reverse, etc).
+• Reversible filters you can apply via Encode and or Decode (hue, transpose, invert, reverse, etc).

 • Sync Datamoshed Video back to the original duration and optionally mix the original audio back in!